briatte/marsad/README.md

 > Colors are arbitrary.

-The script will also estimate one-, two- and three-dimensional legislator ideal points from their voting records.
+The code also estimates legislator ideal points from their voting records: [see below](#alpha-NOMINATE).

 ## DEMO